A Bridge from Audio to Video: Phoneme-Viseme Alignment Allows Every Face to Speak Multiple Languages: Method

+Figure~\ref{fig:APVA} illustrates the overall mechanism of PV-Align, where speech and visual features are first mapped to prototype codebooks and then aligned through the Jensen--Shannon MI objective.
+Based on these discrete assignments, we define the phoneme--viseme alignment loss as

+where $\mathbf{q}^{p}$ and $\mathbf{q}^{v}$ denote the phoneme and viseme prototype assignments, while $\mathbf{z}^{p}$ and $\mathbf{z}^{v}$ are the corresponding raw speech and visual features.
+As illustrated in Figure~\ref{fig:APVA}, this objective promotes meaningful cross-modal correspondences in the prototype space while suppressing noisy correlations in the raw feature space.

+Specifically, the first term, $-I^{\mathrm{JS}}(\mathbf{q}^{p}, \mathbf{q}^{v})$, maximizes the Jensen--Shannon mutual information between matched phoneme and viseme assignments.
+This encourages speech and mouth-shape samples that co-occur in real data to be mapped to compatible prototype groups, making the learned clusters more consistent across modalities rather than being determined solely by within-modality similarity.
+The second term, $\lambda_{\mathrm{neg}} I^{\mathrm{JS}}(\mathbf{z}^{p}, \mathbf{z}^{v})$ serves as a \emph{weak regularizer} on the mutual information between raw speech and visual features, discouraging the model from over-relying on low-level cross-modal correlations.
+In particular, it aims to reduce \emph{nuisance correlations}, such as speaker-specific style, appearance-dependent patterns, and recording-condition artifacts, which are less transferable across languages.

+Importantly, this regularization is not intended to remove content-relevant audio-visual consistency necessary for lip synchronization.
+Such consistency is preserved by the prototype-level alignment term together with the downstream generation objectives.
+In practice, $\lambda_{\mathrm{neg}}$ is set to a small value so that this term only provides a mild inductive bias rather than dominating the overall optimization.

-To estimate MI consistently across both terms, we adopt the Jensen--Shannon lower bound with a binary-classifier view.
+To estimate mutual information in a unified manner, we adopt the Jensen--Shannon lower bound with a binary-classifier formulation.
 Let $\mathcal{P}$ denote the set of matched pairs and $\mathcal{N}$ the set of shuffled (mismatched) pairs.
-Using a lightweight discriminator $D_{\psi}$ that takes the concatenation $[\mathbf{x};\mathbf{y}]$ as input, the estimator is
+Using a lightweight discriminator $D_{\psi}$ that takes the concatenated feature pair $[\mathbf{x};\mathbf{y}]$ as input, the estimator is